hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 ```

 The behavior of the endpoint depends on what keys are provided.
 The endpoint
-requires `Node` to be provided, while `Datacenter` will be defaulted
+requires `Node` to be provided while `Datacenter` will be defaulted
 to match that of the agent.
-If only `Node` is provided, then the node, and
+If only `Node` is provided, the node and
 all associated services and checks are deleted.
 If `CheckID` is provided, only
-that check belonging to the node is removed.
-If `ServiceID` is provided, then the
+that check is removed.
+If `ServiceID` is provided, the
-service along with its associated health check (if any) is removed.
+service and its associated health check (if any) is removed.

 If the API call succeeds a 200 status code is returned.

 ### <a name="catalog_datacenters"></a> /v1/catalog/datacenters